Berlin delays decision on next aid for Greece to Monday

-BERLIN Germany will postpone signing off on the disbursement of Greece's next 2.5 billion euro ($3.3 billion) tranche of bailout aid until next Monday to ensure conditions are met, a government document shows.
+BERLIN Germany will postpone signing off on the disbursement of Greece's next 2.5 billion euro (2.1 billion pounds) tranche of bailout aid until next Monday to ensure conditions are met, a government document shows.

 According to a letter sent by Deputy Finance Minister Steffen Kampeter and seen by Reuters on Tuesday, the European Commission is still awaiting confirmation Greece has completed all measures required.